Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 I remember first reading the book Frankenstein when I was very young and becoming obsessed with it.
 As always, I identified with the Creature because he was an outcast, scorned and shunned by society, when all he wanted to do was bring peace and love.
 The Creature wasn't born evil.
 He chose to become that way after having been subjected to the world's cruelty . . . but I'm jumping ahead of myself.

 Anyway, I loved the book.
-And I loved that it was written by a woman -- who didn't have the help of a man, you misogynists who are reading this.
+And I loved that it was written by a woman—who, by the way, didn't have the help of a man, you misogynists who are reading this.

 Because I loved the book so much, I was delighted to stumble across the film in a video store (remember those?).
 I grabbed a copy and fell in love with the film.
 I say it was a secret pleasure to watch this film because so many people hate it and openly ridicule it.

 For starters, there was that ridiculous scene where Victor and the Creation (Robert De Niro) slide around naked and wet for about ten to fifteen minutes in the Creation's "birth water."

 I think this scene was supposed to symbolize the struggle of childbirth: the naked Creation wallowing around in confusion while its "parent" struggles to bring it into the world.
 The execution failed, though.
 It's a completely ridiculous scene, and I cringe for Branagh every time.
 The entire scene just makes your brain scream, "WHY???" endlessly.

 Then there's De Niro's thick accent, which he can't seem to turn off for the film, leaving the Creature to sound like a downtrodden mob boss, as well as a host of other things besides.